When you spend $50 or more (Not Including Tax)!

 One cup of sweet peppers is about about 39 calories.
 With specialty sweet peppers it is hard to determine how many this will be since they come in various sizes.

-So for the benefit of this page we will be basing our information one what is called the Snack Pepper, pictured to the side.
+So for the benefit of this page we will be basing our information on what is called the Snack Pepper, pictured above.

 It takes about six of these snack peppers to make one cup of sweet peppers.
 On a 1200 calorie diet, it would take about 40 cups of peppers per day.
 This is about 87,000 snack peppers a year.
-This is about 870 plants per year just for eating purposes.
+This means you will need about 870 plants per year just for eating purposes.
 Plan on 1000 plants to produce seeds for the next crops and emergency or trade purposes.

 Sweet peppers are full of nutritious value.
 You can look all of these up for yourself on numerous websites.